 Anyone who has a thing for flowers, plants, or herbs—or the butterflies, birds, and bees that gravitate toward them—will appreciate this fun and easy garden-enhancing project.
-Seed bombs are not only a breeze to create, they also make great crowd-pleasing party favors or affordable handmade gifts, when packaged in hand-stamped muslin pouches.
+Wildflower seed bombs are not only a breeze to create, they also make a great affordable handmade gift when packaged in hand-stamped muslin pouches.

-Using a few simple ingredients and your own two hands, we’ll show you how to whip up a single batch of seed bombs, and you can multiply the recipe to make even more.
-Once the orbs have dried, just scatter them in the garden and wait for the seeds to break through the soil.
+Using a few simple ingredients and your own two hands, we’ll show you how to whip up a single batch of wildflower seed bombs, and you can multiply the recipe to make even more.
+Once the orbs have dried, just scatter them in the garden and wait for the seeds to break through the soil—or gift them to your favorite gardener.
 Pro tip: Purchasing seeds native to your region will help ensure the health of your environment and make the seeds more apt to sprout and bloom.
 Ready to get your hands dirty?

 Time: 1–4 hours

 - 2 tablespoons native wildflower seeds (about 8 standard packs of seeds)

 - 1 cup sifted compost or potting mix

 - mixing bowl (not made of metal)

 Step 1: Measure and mix clay and soil